Status: Full Time Hourly FLSA Classification: Non-Exempt

 Benefits Available: Medical/Prescription, Dental, Vision, Short Term Disability, UNUM, Paid time off, Holiday Pay, and 403(b) Retirement Savings Plan.

-Contact information: Submit cover letter, resume, and two (2) professional and one (1) personal references to: ATTN: Terry Abbott at email@example.com include subject line, “Escambia County, Case Manager”
+Contact information: Submit a cover letter, resume, and two (2) professional and one (1) personal references to: ATTN: Escambia Hiring Manager at firstname.lastname@example.org include subject line, “Escambia County, Case Manager”

 Youth Advocate Programs, Inc. is an Equal Opportunity Employer.